Zerodeku/112-Naive-Bayes-Demo/README.md

 ## Dataset

+data1 and data2 were downloaded from http://www.csmining.org/index.php/enron-spam-datasets.html.
+More datasets could be found in the given website.

 ## Disclaimer

 This code is written for demo purpose only.
-It hasn't been thoroughly tested.
+It has not been thoroughly tested.